shoprunback/documentation/source/includes/php/manage_element.md

 # Manage a single Element

-## Use the library's class
+## Use the library's classes

-> Calling the class with or without use
+> Calling the class with a use statement

 ```php
 <?php